girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - Support for IAM Authentication, Integration with secrets manager
  - RDS Custom for Access to and customize the underlying instance (Oracle and SQL Server)
  - **Use Case:** Store relational datasets (RDBMS/OLTP), perform SQL queries, transactions

+### 8.3.2 RDS Read replicas vs RDS Multi AZ (Availability zone)
+Please see the sections below

+#### 8.3.2.1 RDS Read replicas
+ - upto 5 read replicas
+ - Repliction are ASYNC i.e they are eventually consistent
+ - Application must update the connection string to access read replicas

+**Use case:**
+ - Reporting application to run some analytics
+ - Read replicas for SELECT statement only

+**Network cost:**
+ - In same region, dont pay fee for replication in same region
+ - Across region replication fee is applicable

+#### 8.3.2.2 RDS Multi AZ (Disaster Recovery)
+ - SYNC Replication
+ - One DNS name - Automatic App failover to standby
+ - this Automatic failover increases availability
+ - Automatic failover scenarios:
+    - Loss of Availability Zone
+    - Loss of Instance or
+    - Loss of STorage
+ - No manual intervention is required as its all automatic
+ - It cannot be used for scaling as it is always on standby and cannot be accessed directly

 ## 8.4 Amazon Aurora

+### 8.4.1 Overview
  - Compatible API for PostgreSQL/MySQL, Saperation of storage and compute
  - Storage data is stored in 6 replicas, across 3 AZ - Highly Available, Self-healing, Auto-scaling
  - **Compute:** Cluster of DB instances across Multiple AZ, Ato scaling of read replicas